NieGrzegorz/DevNotes/Computer Networks/Basic terms.md

 # Basic terms

 # The Internet
 [[The Internet]] is a computer network that connects billions of computing devices called [[hosts]] or [[end systems]].
-End systems are connected together by a network of [[communucation links]] and [[packet switches]].
+End systems are connected together by a network of [[communication links]] and [[packet switches]].

 The Internet may be defined also as an infrastructure that provides services to applications.
 This applications are said to be distributed applications since they involve

 ### Packet switch
-A packet switch takes a packet arriving on one of its incomming communication links.
+A packet switch takes a packet arriving on one of its incoming communication links.
 Most popular packet switches in today's internet are [[routers]] and [[link-layer switches]].
 Both types of switches forward packets towards their ultimate destinations.
 [[Communication link]]

-Route or path is the sequence of communication links and packet switches traversed bt a packed from the sending end system to the reciving end system.
+Route or path is the sequence of communication links and packet switches traversed by a packed from the sending end system to the reviving end system.

 [[Internet Service Provider]]